jatin69/srijan-2018/articles/VR.md

 status | Writing & Review complete, proofread by ashita Plagiarism | None 0% [Report link](./plag_reports/plag_VR.pdf)
 Content | tech > V tech > VR > desining > Uses > CES 2018 HTC Vive Pro
 Verdict | Good Candidate.
-HD image included
+HD image included.
+One Page article.
+Adjust image at top or something.
 ---

 The reality is often far more interesting than fiction.
 In the past, Who would have imagined the technology that we have so easily accessible today?